-When students reach 3 days of unexcused absence, parents will be contacted via a notification letter/email.
+When students reach 3 days of unexcused absence, parents will be notified of the concerns through a notification letter/email.

-When students reach 6 days of unexcused absence, parents will be contacted via a notification letter/email.
+When students reach 6 days of unexcused absence, parents will be notified again through a notification letter/email.

-When 10 days of absence (either excused or unexcused) has been reached, parents will be contacted by school personnel to review the student's academic status and factors surrounding the absences and to make recommendations of corrective action as needed.
+When 10 days of unexcused absence have been reached, parents will be contacted by school personnel to discuss academic status, factors surrounding the absences and make recommendations of corrective action as needed.

-Should any student reach 20 days of absence (either excused or unexcused) the student and parents will meet with school leadership to discuss the impact to the child's education and to review the potential of retention in grade level and/or course failure.
+Should any student reach 20 days of absence (either excused or unexcused), parents will be required to meet with members of School Leadership to review the potential of retention in grade level.
+Retention of any student, due to absences, will be at the discretion of the Elementary School Principal.